serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         StringEquals:
           ResourceType:
             - AWS::EC2::Instance

-package:
+package: # Optional deployment packaging configuration
-  include: # Specify the directories and files to be included in the deployment package
+  include: # Specify the directories and files which should be included in the deployment package
     - src/**
     - handler.js
-  exclude: # Specify the directories and files to be excluded in the deployment package
+  exclude: # Specify the directories and files which should be excluded in the deployment package
     - .git/**
     - .travis.yml
-  excludeDevDependencies: false # Contain devDependencies in the deployment package.
-Default is excluded by the framework
+  excludeDevDependencies: false # Config if Serverless should automatically exclude dev dependencies in the deployment package.
+Defaults to true

 functions:
   usersCreate: # A Function
     handler: users.create # The file and module for this specific function.
     description: My function # The description of your function.
     memorySize: 512 # memorySize for this specific function.
     runtime: nodejs6.10 # Runtime for this specific function.
-Overrides the default set above.
+Overrides the default which is set on the provider level
     timeout: 10 # Timeout for this specific function.
 Overrides the default set above.
     role: arn:aws:iam::XXXXXX:role/role # IAM role which will be used for this function
     onError: arn:aws:sns:us-east-1:XXXXXX:sns-topic # Optional SNS topic arn which will be used for the DeadLetterConfig